eregeikechukwu/nelson-erege-portfolio/README.md

 ## ✨ Demo

-You can visit and explore portfolio in the [Dennis Snellenberg Portfolio](https://dennis-snellenberg-portfolio.vercel.app/) site.
+You can visit and explore my portfolio at [Nekson Erege Portfolio](https://nelson-erege-portfolio.vercel.app/).

 ## 🔥 Features